kbylander/more_efficient_training_using_equivariant_neural_networks/README.md

 dataset.py: The dataset handling is performed, via 'mode' a dataset partition can be selected.
 Remember to download the dataset. \
 models.py: All models in script is displayed here. \
 main.py: The models are run here, select what models, hyperparameters and dataset you want to load in.
 Paths (ABS_PATH) will have to be altered to correctly save the results

+## Regarding results
+A overview of results, namely accuracy and time, for the models can be found in \
+results_accuracy_time.csv